 Aussie dollar also broke above the 6-year descending trendline against the Yen.

-With all our fundamental, technical and market correlation analyses pointing to a weaker Japanese Yen, shorting the Yen becomes one of Laurence Holdings Group's highest-conviction investment ideas for the rest of 2021 and well into 2022.
+With all our fundamental, technical and market correlation analyses pointing to a weaker Japanese Yen, shorting the Yen becomes one of LHG's highest-conviction investment ideas for the rest of 2021 and well into 2022.

 Copyright© 2021 Laurence Holdings Group Limited.
 All Rights Reserved.